CBothwell/mirage-blog/blog-src/_posts/2014-12-03-about-not-found.markdown

 in
 {% endhighlight %}

 There you have it.
 Now that [about](/about/) works I'll see about getting this blog up on the cloud.
-'Til next time.
+Good luck.